 The Short Term Rentals Task Force met in June and August of 2017.
 Subsequently, the City Council Short Term Rentals Subcommittee met to further refine policy recommendations.
 At the City Council meeting on April 23, 2018, the City Council reviewed a staff report and received a report from the City Council Short Term Rentals Subcommittee on the Subcommittee's policy recommendations for short term rentals.
 The City Council did not take action at the meeting, but discussed the desire to obtain additional community input on the issue before taking further regulatory action, while moving forward in the near term with voluntary collection agreements for short term rental hosting platfoms.

 On June 11, 2018, the City Council directed staff to seek voluntary collection agreements (VCAs) with Airbnb and other short term rental hosting platforms.
 A VCA is a legally binding agreement between a hosting platform and the City for the platform to assume the tax collection and remittance obligations of the platform’s hosts (such as Culver City residents renting out a room on Airbnb) for booking transactions completed on the platform.
 The purpose is to simplify the process of collecting transient occupancy taxes (TOT) for short term rental bookings.
-Staff is currently in negotiations with Airbnb on September 24, 2018.
+The City Council approved a VCA agreement with Airbnb on September 24, 2018.
 Airbnb began collecting TOT on the City's behalf on November 1, 2018.

 We Want Your Input!